- Small spade or bulb planter

 - Fresh potting soil and hydro grains (for pots or planters)

-How do I plant the flower bulbs?
+How do I plant the dwarf iris?

 Planting can be done in spring as well as in autumn.
 Use a small spade or a special bulb planter for planting.
 Plant the bulb with the tip up and the roots down.
-When planted outdoors, flower bulbs are often frost hardy.
-Cover them with leaves just to be on the safe side.

-Planting the flower bulbs in the garden
+Planting the dwarf iris in the garden